posted April 19, 2022

 What is Picanha?

-Picanha is a cut of beef popular in Brazil.
-The meat is cut from the biceps femoris muscle (near the rump of the cow) and it’s fat cap.
+Picanha (AKA rump cap) is a cut of beef popular in Brazil.
+The meat is cut from the biceps femoris muscle (near the rump of the cow) and its fat cap.
 In the US, this cut of meat is more commonly referred to as the rump cap, rump cover, or top sirloin cap.
 It’s bursting with flavor similar to that of a sirloin and is juicy to boot.

 If you’ve ever been to a Brazilian steakhouse, you’re familiar with picanha.
 It’s that delicious steak they bring to your table on skewers and slice it freshly grilled right onto your plate.
-I don’t know about you, but I struggle to say no when this steak is offered, no matter how full I am.
+I don’t know about you, but I struggle to say no when this cut of beef is offered, no matter how full I am.
 It’s just that good.

-Picanha steak can be cooked a number of ways, but this recipe uses the popular technique found in those steakhouses.
-The picanha, fat cap and all, is curved, skewered, and cooked over charcoal for an authentic look and flavor.
+The picanha cut of beef can be cooked a number of ways, but this recipe uses the popular technique found in those steakhouses.
+The picanha, fat side and all, is curved, skewered, and cooked over high heat charcoal for an authentic look and flavor.

 This steak is so good, in fact, that we’re keeping the seasoning very, very pure.
 All you’ll need for this recipe is some good, kosher flake salt.
 Don’t just reach for any salt for this recipe.
 Table salt is completely out.
-You want a nice, coarse or flaky salt for the best taste.
+You want a nice, coarse, flaky salt for the best taste.
 I also like to use flake salt so I can see exactly how much salt I’m using.
-This really helps to ensure you don’t under or over salt your meat.
+This really helps to ensure you don’t under or over-salt your meat.